 “Ever since I can remember, I was mesmerized by anything shiny and transparent.
 From my mother’s costume jewelry to beach glass to prisms for playing with light.
 Any material that takes light and plays with it, I’m into it,” explains the Los Angeles-based gemologist and artist.

-While studying at the Gemological Institute of America, he saw the photomicrographs of gemstone inclusions (materials that get trapped inside a mineral during its formation) taken by John Koivula and instantly knew this was the passion he wanted to pursue–one that would take years to master and achieve.
+While studying at the Gemological Institute of America, he saw the photomicrographs of gemstone inclusions (materials that get trapped inside a mineral during its formation) taken by John Koivula.
+In an instant, he knew this was the creative passion he wanted to pursue, one that would take years to master.

-“I’ve been mining locally here in California but that’s it.
+“I’ve been mining locally here in California.
 Most of the material I currently shoot is from Brazil because of the good relationships I have with the vendors down there, as well as the variety of gems that come from those mines,” he says.
 “Also, I really haven’t had the chance to explore the world like I’ve wanted to, yet.”

 These days, he spends countless hours searching for and photographing specimens to give people a breathtaking, microscopic look at nature’s handiwork.
 Sanchez is able to capture intricacies that are far too small for the naked eye to perceive, details that often go unnoticed.

-“My imagination goes wild in there, as if I’m travelling to these alien places.
-It’s very easy to continue doing what I’m doing when that’s the case, he adds.
-“Opals are what typically just cry out for my type of photography.
+“My imagination goes wild in there, as if I’m traveling to these alien places.
+It’s very easy to continue doing what I’m doing when that’s the case," he adds.
+"Opals are what typically just cry out for my type of photography.
 They’re really special and they each have their own personality.
-It makes for a real challenge but also a real joy.
-Sometimes, I’ll spend a whole day setting up a shot and talking all the photos.
+It makes for a real challenge, but also a real joy.
+Sometimes, I’ll spend a whole day setting up a shot and taking all the photos.
 If I’m happy with the results, it will take me several more nights to develop.”